An Official Website of the United States Government

 |Part of Indefinite Delivery Vehicle (IDV)?||Procurement Instrument Identifier (PIID)||Example|

 |Yes||Data Element 1A, and the Referenced PIID, Data Element 1C (NTE 100 characters)||"GS09Q08DN0165-IDV-GS10F0216N"|

 No, Agencies are not required to report interagency agreements to the IT Dashboard.
-However, OMB expects agencies to report all interagency agreements as contributions in the Exhibit 53.
+However, OMB expects agencies to report all interagency agreements as contributions in the IT Portfolio.

 A project is a temporary endeavor undertaken to accomplish a unique product or service with a defined start and end point and specific objectives that, when attained, signify completion.
 Projects are undertaken for development, modernization, enhancement, disposal, or maintenance of an IT asset.
 Projects are composed of activities.
 Agencies should provide an update to project activities and operational performance when the activities occur or when performance metrics are measured; atleast once per calendar month.

 Yes, Full Time Equivalent (FTE) costs should be included in the Projects/Activities costs.

 Operational performance identifies performance targets for major investments.
 Each metric indicates how often actual measurements will be reported (monthly, quarterly or semi-annually) and provides a unit of measure.
 There are two essential types of operations metrics: